WirelessThings/OpenPi/gettingstarted.rst

 The screen should come to life and you will see the traditional Raspbian boot screen scroll by.

-On first boot the OpenPi will go into the raspi-config tool, here we recommend that you chose option 1) Expand filesystem, for security change the user password and for ease of identification change the Hostname (Advance Options, Hostname)
+On first boot the OpenPi will go into the **raspi-config** tool, here we recommend that you chose option 1) **Expand filesystem**, for security change the user password and for ease of identification change the Hostname (Advance Options, Hostname)

 Once finished the OpenPi should reboot to expand the filesystem and then present you with a login prompt